 Miniature Folding: The Secret to Cost-Effective Instruction Sheets

 Most manufactured products come with some form of printed instructions.
-These instructions explain the proper way for the consumer to assemble, operate, and/or care for the product.
+These instructions explain how the consumer can assemble, operate, and/or care for the product.

 But what if the instructions are lengthy and there isn't enough room in the product's packaging for a booklet?
-Or, the manufacturer doesn't want to incur the expense of creating and inventorying a bound booklet?
+Or, does the manufacturer not want to incur the expense of creating and inventorying a bound booklet?
 This is where Miniature Folding comes to the rescue.

 What is Miniature Folding?

 Miniature folding, also known as mini folding, small format folding or pharmaceutical folding, is a specialized folding operation.
 Miniature folding reduces a large sheet of instructions, or other printed information, into a very condensed size.
 By printing on a single large sheet and then folding it down to a small size allows product manufacturers a cost-effective way to fit a great deal of printed information into a tight space or a small package.